SamSamhuns/ritpytrading/README.rst

 RIT Client Software
 ~~~~~~~~~~~~~~~~~~~

-The RIT Client for Windows system can be downloaded at
+The RIT Client for Windows can be downloaded at
 http://rit.rotman.utoronto.ca/software.asp.

 Instructions for setting up an RIT demonstration client account for the